“You seem to be using an unblocker or proxy.”

 As such, you'll need to choose a service that works with Netflix.
 We have listed some below.

 Here are the steps to then bypass the Proxy blocks:

-- Sign up with a VPN service.
-In our example video we use ExpressVPN as they have the best success bypassing the Netflix proxy block.
+- Sign up for a VPN service.
+In our example video, we use ExpressVPN as they have the best success bypassing the Netflix proxy block.
 Or, check out our VPN reviews for other options.

 - Download and install the VPN software to your device